 Let's break down each definition.

-The any occupation definition of disability means you are ineligible for benefits if you can work any other job.
+An any occupation definition of disability means you are ineligible for benefits if you can work any other job.
 This is true even if the jobs you are able to perform with a disability pay much less than what you earned prior to becoming disabled.

 Any occupation is the strictest definition of disability a policy can have.
 An any occupation policy will typically require the lowest premiums.
 But it will also result in the least amount of coverage.

-The opposite of the any occupation definition is own occupation.
+The opposite of any occupation definition is own occupation.
 A policy with an own occupation definition of disability protects your ability to work in your given profession.

 You will be covered if a disability prevents or limits you from working the job you had when you became disabled.
 Even if you’re able to work in another capacity, you will still be eligible for benefits.
 You may also collect benefits on an own-occupation policy if: